Glass of clear drinking water sitting on a countertop

-Drinking Water Week is celebrated nationwide the first full week in May each year.
-Drinking Water Week is designed to make people more aware of the benefits of tap water.
-This is an opportunity to recognize the vital role water plays in our daily lives.
+Drinking Water Week is observed nationwide the first full week of May each year.
+Drinking Water Week is designed to make people more aware of the vital role water plays in our daily lives.
 A safe, reliable water supply is critical to the success of any community.
-It creates jobs, attracts industry and investment and provides for the health and welfare of citizens in ways ranging from disease prevention to fire suppression.
-We often take water resources for granted, we find ourselves in a drought or when depleted water supplies threaten a community's future.
+It creates jobs, attracts industry and investment and provides for the health and welfare of citizens.
+We often take water resources for granted, unless we find ourselves in a drought or when depleted water supplies threaten a community's future.

-By far the largest source of drinking water for Missourians is surface water from the Missouri River.
-The abundant supply of water in the Missouri River and its closeness to the state's major population centers is what makes the use of this river as a drinking water source so popular.
-Groundwater is the next most used source of drinking water for Missouri's communities.
-In southern Missouri, good quality groundwater is easy to obtain and typically requires very little treatment to be used for drinking water.
-Some groundwater systems have the best of both worlds and use alluvial wells in valleys of the Missouri and Mississippi river system where they can get large volumes of water free of surface contaminants.
-Wells in the Missouri River alluvium provide groundwater to a significant population.
-More than half the state's population gets their drinking water from the Missouri River or its alluvial wells.
+By far the largest source of drinking water for Missourians is water from the Missouri River.
+The abundant supply of water in the Missouri River and its closeness to the state's major population centers is what makes it a popular drinking water source.
+Groundwater from water wells is the next most used source of drinking water for Missouri's communities.
+Some water systems have the best of both worlds and use wells in valleys of the Missouri and Mississippi river system, where they can get large amounts of water without surface contaminants.
+More than half of Missouri's population receives their drinking water from the Missouri River or its wells.
 The importance of this resource cannot be overstated.

 Poster Contest